 Misconceptions about force and laws of motion Category Misconception 1.
 Resultant 1.1 An object moves in the direction of the greater force. force 1.2 An object changes its direction in the direction of the last force.
 2. Newton's first 2.1 An object stores an applied force into an impetus to keep the object going law of motion after the force is worn out.
 2.2 An impetus keeps objects moving.
 2.3 A trajectory of an object depends on an impressed impetus.
 3. Newton's 3.1 If there is no motion, there is no force acting on an object. second law of 3.2 A moving object stops when the force is stopped. motion 3.3 If there is motion, there is a force acting on an object in its direction of motion.
 3.4 If there is a force acting on an object at rest, the object will move.
 3.5 When an object is moving, there is a force in the direction of its motion.
 3.6 There is a linear relationship between force and velocity.
 In other words, a constant velocity results from a constant force.
 3.7 An object that moves with a constant acceleration requires a constantly changing force.
 3.8 Forces are caused by living or moving things.
 3.9 Forces can only be caused by something touching an object.
-4. Newton's 4.1 An action-reaction pair of force acts on the same object. third law of 4.2 According to applied forces between two objects, the greater mass exerts motion the greater force. motion 4.3 According to applied forces between two objects, the bigger object exerts the greater force.
+4. Newton's 4.1 An action-reaction pair of force acts on the same object. third law of 4.2 According to applied forces between two objects, the greater mass exerts motion the greater force.
+4.3 According to applied forces between two objects, the bigger object exerts the greater force.
 4.4 According to applied forces between two objects, the most active object exerts the greater force.
-4.5 When an object moves into an obstacle, the obstacle redirects or stops a.5 when an object moves into an obstacle, the obstacle redirects of stops motion but it cannot be the agent of an applied force.
-5. Frictional 5.1 Frictional force acts on an object when it moves. force 5.2 Frictional force always acts opposite to the direction of motion. loice 5.3 Static frictional force is minimum when an object begins to move.
-5.4 Static frictional force is constant and equals to a coefficient of static friction multiplied by a normal force 6.
-Gravitational friction multiplied by a normal force.
-6. Gravitational force 6.1 For free fall, a heavier weight causes a bigger acceleration.
-In other words, heavier objects fall faster loice words, heavier objects fall faster.
+4.5 When an object moves into an obstacle, the obstacle redirects or stops motion but it cannot be the agent of an applied force.
+Frictional 5.1 Frictional force acts on an object when it moves. force 5.2 Frictional force always acts opposite to the direction of motion.
+5.3 Static frictional force is minimum when an object begins to move.
+5.4 Static frictional force is constant and equals to a coefficient of static friction multiplied by a normal force.
+6. Gravitational 6.1 For free fall, a heavier weight causes a bigger acceleration.
+In other force words, heavier objects fall faster.
 6.2 There is the gravitational force acting on an object when it is only on the earth.
 6.3 The gravitational force has constant value and is the same everywhere.
 6.4 The gravitational force does not act until an impetus wears down.